DanielTsiang/CSV-metrics-Python/README.md

 #### Best and Worst Hours
 Lastly, the code can output which hour was the best and worst in terms of labour cost as a percentage of sales.
 If the sales are null, then -cost is returned instead of percentage. (e.g -40).

-### Example

 ### Technologies Used
 * Python

 ### Goals
 * Refresh skills in Python and Pandas library.
 * Utilise Python to parse and clean data from csv files.
-* Be able to handle break period data entered in different formats.
+* Be able to handle time period data entered in different formats.
-* Resample datetime and financial data into hourly basis, and store in dictionaries.
+* Resample datetime and financial data into hourly basis, and store in dictionaries data structure.
-* Calculate most and least profitable hour based on profit from sales and labour cost.
+* Calculate most and least profitable hour based on revenue from sales and labour cost.

 ### Getting Started
 1. With transaction.csv and work_shifts.csv in the same folder, in the terminal, run "python daniel_tsiang_solution.py".